RobertTalbert/calculus/course-documentation/mth201-w2021-syllabus.md

 Please note that **I (Prof. Talbert) am not able to provide student tech support** as I do not have access to your accounts or knowledge of your hardware.
 I can help with questions about course tools (Desmos, etc.) but please ask those questions on Campuswire so others can see and help too.

+**Recordings of online meetings**: We will use technology for live-streaming class meetings, and recordings of these may be made.
+Our use of such technology is governed by FERPA, the [Acceptable Use Policy](https://www.gvsu.edu/policies/policy.htm?policyId=821DD178-92CC-5C81-65C19EFD76FAC207) and GVSU’s [Student Code of Conduct](https://www.gvsu.edu/policies/category.htm?categoryId=2C706898-FBBE-C50F-09A6D62DEA20957B).
+A record of all meetings and recordings is kept and stored by GVSU, in accordance with the Acceptable Use Policy and FERPA.
+I will not share recordings of your class activities outside of course participants, which include your fellow students, advisors, and any guest faculty or community based learning partners that we may engage with. **You may not share recordings outside of this course.
+Doing so may result in disciplinary action**.

 ### Getting help and support